-Through the bursary scheme the Department of Education provides access to vocational education and training at public TVET Colleges for talented students to assist them in the payment of tuition, accommodation, meals and personal care.
+Through the bursary scheme the Department of Education provides access to vocational education and training at public TVET Colleges for financially needy and academically deserving students to assist them in the payment of tuition, accommodation, meals and personal care.

 The requirements for the TVET Colleges Bursary Scheme are:

-You can DOWNLOAD the NSFAS Bursary Application Form at www.nsfas.org.za
+You can DOWNLOAD the NSFAS Bursary Application Form or apply online at www.nsfas.org.za

 The TVET College sector has a growing role to play in the provision of the intermediate to higher-level skills required to support economic growth and development, and the King Hintsa TVET College firmly believes that these bursaries will contribute to skills development.